jsmolina/html5_flycat/README.md

 html5_flycat
 ============

-Flying cat chasing rats and fishes, with enemies like dogs.
+Flying cat chasing rats and fishes, with enemies like dogs written without helper libraries.

 *Game on development*